 Clicky

-You winterize a PWC because it will be sitting for a long time, often in below freezing temps, so it needs preparing for that.
+The reason you do winterization on a PWC to begin with is that it will be sitting for a long time, often in below freezing temps, so it needs prepared for that.
 This process is involved, and some stuff is removed, unplugged or coated so much they must be replaced.

-To be honest, de-winterizing is super simple, far simpler than winterizing.
+To be honest, the process to prepare for the summer is super simple, far simpler than anything you had to do in the winter.
 But it’s still something I suggest you do so the watercraft is ready for the new riding season.

 1. Charge The Battery